 - Steam clean your carpets a least once or twice a year.
 This can really get you off to a good start in protecting your home from fleas.
 Fleas love to hide in carpets, especially where the carpet meets the wall.

 - Vacuum at least once a week in all areas.
-Immediately empty the vacuum bags or throw out canister debris in an outside garbage container.
+Immediately empty the bags or throw out canister debris.

 - Once a month during flea season, spread diatomaceous earth all over and vacuum after 48 hours.

-Reminder: DE can irritate your lungs so wear a mask when you’re applying it and keep your pets out of the room until the dust has settled.
+Reminder: DE can irritate your lungs.
+Wear a mask when you’re applying it and keep your pets out of the room until the dust has settled.

 3. Protect Your Dog

-These are some of my favorite home remedies for fleas.
-Use them to prevent fleas on your dog.
+These are some of my favorite ways to prevent fleas on your dog.

 You can use small amounts of garlic as an internal flea preventative.